w3hc/gov-docs/vote-settings.md

 ## Default settings

-- Voting delay: `1` (1 second)
+- Voting delay: `0` (0 second)
-- Voting period: `300` (300 seconds)
+- Voting period: `1296000` (15 days)
 - Quorum: `20` (20%)
 - Proposal threshold: `1` (1 NFT)

 The **voting delay** is the delay since proposal is created until voting starts.
+It allows members to move their tokens (if relevant) before the snapshot.
+It's usually set to 0.

 The **voting period** is the length of the period during which people can cast their vote.

 The **quorum** is the minimum required number of votes in proportion to the total voting power.

 The **proposal threshold** is the minimum number of votes an account must have to create a proposal.
+If set to `1`, it means that you must own a membership NFT to submit a proposal.
+If set to `0` anyone can submit proposals, exposing the DAO to spam proposals.

 ## Guide

 ### Voting delay

-It is recommended to set it to `1` so that the members can vote right after the proposal is submitted.
+It is recommended to set it to `0` so that the members can vote right after the proposal is submitted.

 ### Voting period